 - ½ teaspoon sea salt (divided)

 - ¼ cup shaved parmesan cheese (use your vegetable peeler for nice big pieces)

 - 1 teaspoon butter

-- 2 tablespoons apple cider vinegar
+- 2 tablespoons EACH: apple cider vinegar and honey

 - 1 ½ tablespoons balsamic vinegar

-- 1 teaspoon Dijon mustard
+- 1 teaspoon dijon mustard

-- A pinch of sea salt
+- 1 pinch sea salt

 - 4 tablespoons olive oil